AbdElRhmanArafa/Building-Microservices-and-a-CI-CD-Pipeline-with-AWS/README.md

         ```bash
         awslogs-create-group: true: # This means that the log group awslogs-capstone will be automatically created if it doesn't exist
         ```
+### Edit the taskdef-customer.json file After Creating the Task Definition

+1. Modify line 5 to match the following:
+    ```json
+    "image": "<IMAGE1_NAME>",
+    ```
+**Analysis**: `<IMAGE1_NAME>` is a placeholder and not a valid image name, which is why you initially set the image name to `customer` when registering the first revision with Amazon ECS.
+Later in the project, `CodePipeline` will dynamically update the correct image name at runtime.

+9. Create an AppSpec file for each microservice.
+     > **Important**: DON'T modify `<TASK_DEFINITION>`.
+This setting will be updated automatically when the pipeline runs.

+10. Create a target group for each microservice.
+    - Run the following command to create the target group.
+        ```bash
+        aws elbv2 create-target-group \
+        --name <target-group-name> \
+        --protocol HTTP \
+        --port 80 \
+        --target-type ip \
+        --vpc-id <vpc-id> \
+        --health-check-protocol HTTP \
+        --health-check-path /
+        ```
+11. Create a load balancer and securty group.
+    - Create a new EC2 security group named `<Name-sg>` to use in `same vpc that you used in target group`.
+    - Add inbound rules that allow TCP traffic from any IPv4 address on ports 80 and 8080.
+    - In the Amazon EC2 console, create an Application Load Balancer named <Name-LB>
+    - Use the same VPC and two public subnets.
+    - Configure two listeners on it.
+The first should listen on HTTP:80 and forward traffic to customer-tg-two by default.
+    - The second should listen on HTTP:8080 and forward traffic to customer-tg-one by default.
+    - Add new rules to the target group to route traffic to the correct target group based on the path. if IF Path is `/admin/*` THEN Forward to employee-tg-<>.
+12. Creating two Amazon ECS services
+    - Create two services in the ECS cluster, one for each microservice.
+    - make sure you have the correct values for the following fields `By replacing it from sevice file.json`:
+        - `cluster`
+        - `service-name`
+        - `task-definition`
+        - `load-balancers`
+        - `target-group-arn`
+        - `public-subnets`
+        - `security-groups`
+    - Run the following command to create the service.
+        ```bash
+        aws ecs create-service --cli-input-json "$(cat <PATH_TO_SERVICE_DEFINITION>)"
+        ```